wcerfgba/udevil-bindfs/README.md

 The two scripts can be used as drop-in replacements for `udevil mount` and `udevil umount`, except where unmount options are required (see `udevil --help`).

+Public domain as far as I care. :)